ssec/polar2grid/py/polar2grid/doc/source/index.rst

-Polar2grid is a software package providing scripts, utilities, and a series of functions and classes for reading polar-orbitting satellite data, remapping or gridding that data, and writing it to a file format to be used by other software.
+Polar2grid is a software package providing scripts, utilities, and a series of functions and classes for reading polar-orbiting satellite data, remapping or gridding that data, and writing it to a file format to be used by other software.
 Polar2grid is mainly used through one or more :term:`glue scripts <glue script>` that execute a common sequence of